docker-archive/ee-workshop/README.md

 ![](./images/kube-pods.png)

 Go to Kubernetes / Controllers.
-See the deplyments and ReplicaSets.
+See the deployments and ReplicaSets.

 ![](./images/kube-controllers.png)